 I’m a man of two worlds.
 I’m at home onstage in a musical, sketching in an art class, or out in the woods collecting wasps.
 For years I saw this as a problem.
 I thought I was too much of a scientist for art and too much of an artist for science.
 What is an … Continue reading Why Blog about Science and Art?

 I hope to write a series of posts on the science of painting, because it really is quite involved.
-Interestingl y, some of the best painters I know claim to hate science, and yet the ways that pigments and binders interact with substrates is pure chemistry.
+Interestingl Some of the best painters I know claim to hate science, and yet the ways that pigments and binders interact with substrates is pure chemistry.
 There were some fancy words there.
-Some definitions: Pigment … Continue reading Science of Paint: Why Oil Paint?
+Some definitions: Pigment is … Continue reading Science of Paint: Why Oil Paint?

 I'll confess, I had originally written the following true story for a very different purpose, but it seems to fit perfectly into the ethos of my blog, so away we go!
 I am not great at memorizing taxonomic names.
 Frankly, I’m unsure who is.
 But as a biology student, it was a cross I had … Continue reading Story Time! – The Plant Book: Drawing to Learn Taxonomy